SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 Click the "Deploy to Azure" button at the beginning of this document.

-**Note** For the parameter "Principal ID of the Azure Active Directory Application", run the following command to get the Principal ID.
+**Note**: For the parameter "Principal ID of the Azure Active Directory Application", run the following command to get the Principal ID.
 Replace "name-of-service-principal" with the name of the Azure Active Directory Application.

 Command line:
 az ad sp list --display-name “name-of-service-principal” --query "[].objectId" --output tsv

 PowerShell:
 (Get-AzADServicePrincipal -DisplayName “name-of-service-principal”).Id